kgretzky/evilginx2/README.md

 By default, **evilginx2** will look for phishlets in `./phishlets/` directory and later in `/usr/share/evilginx/phishlets/`.
 If you want to specify a custom path to load phishlets from, use the `-p <phishlets_dir_path>` parameter when launching the tool.

-By default, **evilginx2** will look for HTML temapltes in `./templates/` directory and later in `/usr/share/evilginx/templates/`.
+By default, **evilginx2** will look for HTML templates in `./templates/` directory and later in `/usr/share/evilginx/templates/`.
 If you want to specify a custom path to load HTML templates from, use the `-t <templates_dir_path>` parameter when launching the tool.

 ```
 Usage of ./evilginx: